-The biggest transit authorities, in the most transit-sophisticated cities, may have people with all these skills on their staff, because they are questioning and improving their network all the time.
+The biggest public transit authorities, in the most transit-sophisticated cities, may have people with all these skills on their staff, because they are questioning and improving their network all the time.
 But most transit agencies don’t, and that’s understandable.
 In most cities, you don’t redesign your transit network every day, or even every decade, so it’s inevitable that most of the staff of the transit agency has never done it before.
 Relatively few transit agency jobs require, on a day-to-day basis, the skills that make for good network designer, especially for large-scale redesign.
 So those agencies will benefit from some help.

 Consultant, of course, is a much-sullied word.
 For one thing, many consultants go around telling people what they should do; we do this as little as possible.
 Many consultants just teach you to envy other cities, which appeals to certain human desires but is also not the best basis for good decisions.
-Also, like professionals of any kind, some consultants speak in ways that are incomprehensible to most people, or refuse to explain things clearly, so as to sound wise or authoritative. (“Our proprietary six-step model with a Finkelstein regression says you should build this freeway.”)
-A transit consultant who can’t make a reasonably intelligent and open-minded person understand their work isn’t one you should trust — especially when it comes to network design.
+Some consultants speak in ways that are incomprehensible to most people, or refuse to explain things clearly, so as to sound wise or authoritative. (“Our proprietary six-step model with a Finkelstein regression says you should build this freeway.”)
+A consultant who can’t make a reasonably intelligent and open-minded person understand their work isn’t one you should trust — especially when it comes to network design.

 See, network design is like chess.
 The rules are pretty simple.
 I explained them in my book Human Transit and in this blog’s Basics posts, and I keep trying to improve on those explanations, here for example.
 But doing it is hard, and you can spend years getting better at it.
 So it helps to have someone at the table who has done it many times, who knows how to see the patterns of opportunity in your city’s geography, and who can explain why an idea works, or doesn’t.